payloadcms/payload/examples/encryption/payload/README.md

 This encryption and decryption process utilizes two key Payload hooks: [BeforeChange](https://payloadcms.com/docs/hooks/collections#beforechange) and [AfterRead](https://payloadcms.com/docs/hooks/collections#afterread).

-1. Navigate to `src/collections/Users/index.ts` - this is where some personal information about the user is stored, e.g. a `Date of Birth` field.
-Here, we are also calling the two key Payload hooks needed for encryption and decryption of this field - `BeforeChange` and `AfterRead`.
+1. To understand how the hooks function in our setup, first, navigate to `src/collections/Users/index.ts`.
+This collection stores some personal information about the user, such as the `Date of Birth` field.
+Within this collection, we invoke the two essential Payload hooks crucial for the encryption and decryption of this field: `BeforeChange` and `AfterRead`.

 2. `BeforeChange`: Here, the data undergoes encryption, ensuring what gets stored isn’t the raw data users entered.